blacksmithgu/obsidian-dataview/docs/docs/annotation/metadata-tasks.md

 - `start`: The date a task can be started.
 - `scheduled`: The date a task is scheduled to work on.

+!!!
+Info
+    Related to the `visual` implicit field, if this is set either in a [TASK](../queries/query-types.md#task-queries) query using `FLATTEN ... as visual`, or in javascript doing something like `task.visual=... `, it'll replace the original text of the task, but still keep the link to the original task.

 ### Access of Implicit Fields for List Items and Tasks

 If you're using a [TASK](../queries/query-types.md#task-queries) Query, your tasks are the top level information and can be used without any prefix: